Don’t fancy cooking today? Fear not, because we’ve rounded up the best places to get a Sunday roast in Leeds…

 The Midnight Bell

 Last but not least, we’ve got The Midnight Bell.
-They too source all their meat from the The Yorkshire Dales Meat Company, serving up a choice of roast lamb rump for £15.95, pork loin for £11.95 and beef or turkey for £12.95.
+They too source all their meat from The Yorkshire Dales Meat Company, serving up a choice of roast lamb rump for £13.95, pork cutlet for £12.50 and beef for £12.95.
 They do a lovely nut roast, and all their trimmings are veggie-friendly, from the roast potatoes to the gravy (you get your own, there’s a meat-tastic version for everyone else).
 Everyone gets a Yorkshire pud, as well as braised red cabbage, carrots and roasted parsnips – why not wash it down with a pint of Leeds Brewery’s finest?

 The Midnight Bell, 101 Water Lane, Leeds, West Yorkshire, LS11 5QN.